aristw1/Knowledge-distillation-in-LLMs-for-check-worthy-statement-detection/README.md

 The same set of models has also been tested on the CT22 dataset.
 However, initial results indicated lower performance on this dataset compared to CT24.
 This highlights the challenges posed by social media text, such as shorter context, noisier language, and topic variability.

-### Current Focus: Transformer-based Classification Models
+### Transformer-based Classification Models for CT22 dataset

 To address the lower performance on the CT22 dataset, the project is now shifting focus to classification-oriented transformer models.
 Specifically: